Online Instructor Certificate Program

 Accessible course development is about creating instructional materials that people with disabilities can access the same as those without a disability.
 You will learn, however, that following accessibility best practices can benefit all students.
 It also helps you and your institution avoid legal entanglements.
 We’ll give you an overview and then have you practice some simple steps that you can take to help your students get the most out of your online course materials.
 The course will take you about 4 to 5 hours to complete.

-Online development stipends are available to faculty for course development, contingent on the availability of funds, at $1,500 per course on a first-come, first-served basis, excluding independent study courses.
+Online development stipends are available to faculty for course development, contingent on availability of funds, at $1,000 per credit for online courses included in the academic programs in each unit’s strategic transformation plans in progress.
+Limited funding available on a first-come, first-served basis, excluding independent study courses.
 Currently, funds are restricted to online courses developed for the Strategic Transformation initiative.
+This initiative is being funded by Strategic Transformation monies that were received for FY24.

 2. The faculty member agrees to successfully complete the Intensive Course Development class with a score of 80% or better between 2017 and the present.